Sunday Night Syndrome – the Back to Work Feeling that Affects Your Sleep

 Thoughts and feelings can get in the way of our sleep; we also know that bottled up emotions can lead to burnout.
 As soon as you notice thoughts swirling round your head, or feelings affecting your ability to sleep, acknowledge they’re there.
 Some people think it’s counter intuitive to put the spotlight on feelings, but the reality is they’re there anyway, whether you notice them and give them a name, or not.

-Once you know what’s going on in your mind using mindful awareness, you can then manage your mind in a positive way.
+Once you know what’s troubling you, you can learn to manage your mind in a positive way.
+(There are a number of mindfulness activities in Answers In The Dark.)

 2) Talk about it